Apr 17, 2023

 Benefits of having a corporate website

 A corporate website means customers can access your business 24/7 from anywhere worldwide (even though you may just work the standard 9 to 5!).
 This means that your customer base can grow wider.
+You can read more about digital accessibility in our article on WCAG.

 The design of your website should be clean, simple, and in line with your brand identity.
 If the site is user-friendly and aesthetically pleasing, the customers will think of the business as a part of a professional and credible brand.
 On the Internet, you can’t just be an expert at what you do – your website has to also look the part to achieve the desired effect.
 A corporate website can improve sales and strengthen customer loyalty.